Beauty Professionals

 Time

 In Georgia, EMTs – who administer life-saving aid – have to get 150 hours of training to get a license to work.
-Compare that to 1,000 hours for makeup and at least 1,140 hours to blow-dry style hair.
+Compare that to 1,000 hours to apply makeup and at least 1,140 hours to blow-dry style hair.
 That’s not fair.

 Regulations

 Personal trainers aren’t required to have a license.
-Tattooing is riskier and more invasive than what makeup artists do, but Georgia does not require a license from the state.
+Tattooing is riskier and more invasive than what MUAs or blow-dry stylists do, but Georgia does not require a license from the state.

 While aspiring beauty professionals are in school—spending money and not making money—those in other occupations are learning on the job or practicing their crafts while earning a living from day one.
 That’s not fair to beauty professionals.